What to see at The National Gallery, London

 19th Century Paintings

 By the mid-19th-century painters became liberated from only depict scenes from religion, mythology, portraiture or history.
 The idea “art for art’s sake” began to find expression in the work of painters like Francisco de Goya, John Constable, and J.M.W.
 Turner.
-Claude Monet in 1857 he introduced to Plein air painting, a dominant force in the turn towards Realism at mid-century was Gustave Courbet.
-In the latter third of the century, Impressionists like Édouard Manet, Claude Monet, Pierre-Auguste Renoir, Camille Pissarro, Alfred Sisley, Berthe Morisot, Mary Cassatt, and Edgar Degas worked in a more direct approach than had previously been exhibited publicly.
+Claude Monet in 1857 he introduced to Plein air painting, a dominant force which led to Realism at mid-century was Gustave Courbet.
+In the latter third of the century, Impressionists like Manet, Monet, Renoir, Pissarro, Sisley, Morisot, Cassatt, and Degas worked in a more direct approach than had previously been exhibited publicly.

 - “The Emperor Napoleon I” by Horace Vernet – 1815